 Middleton Hall & Gardens is a little-known historic site located on the North Warwickshire border, between Tamworth and Sutton Coldfield.
 The estate covers 42 acres which encompasses a historic manor house, an eighteenth-century Walled Garden and the oldest man-made lake in North Warwickshire.
-The Hall has a long history spanning over a millennium and the first written record of Middleton is in the Doomsday Book of 1086.
+The Hall has a long history spanning over a millennium and the first written record of Middleton is in the Domesday Book of 1086.
 Our medieval stone building is the oldest domestic building in Warwickshire.
-The Hall has been home to many interesting characters including a commander of the Battle of Hastings; a Tudor explorer and two extraordinary naturalists.
+The estate has been home to many interesting characters including a commander of the Battle of Hastings; a Tudor explorer and two extraordinary naturalists.

 Undeterred, Middleton Hall Trust was founded in 1980.
 Amey Roadstone granted them a sum of £25,000 per year for ten years to be spent purely on materials.
 Middleton Hall was saved by an intrepid volunteer army and it would not be standing today without them.
 We are still heavily reliant on, and grateful to, our incredible volunteer army today.

 Today, our site is open seasonally to the public as an historic house and gardens whilst our Courtyard, full of small independent shops and a fantastic coffee shop, is open all year round.
 Explore our history from 1066 all the way through to the 1980s and wander the Georgian Walled Garden and nature trail which is a registered Site of Special Scientific Interest.
 We host a variety of events including Plant Hunters’ Fairs, motor shows and heritage-themed days.